 DCMP: A Valuable Media Resource for Educators and Parents

-We're excited to share with you a free educational resource for students who are deaf, hard of hearing, blind, visually impaired, or deaf-blind: The Described and Captioned Media Program.
+We're excited to share with you a free educational resource for students with disabilities: The Described and Captioned Media Program.

 DCMP is a federally funded program that provides unlimited access to thousands of accessible educational videos.
 Because we are funded by the U.S. Department of Education, there is no cost for any of our services.

 We have videos for early learners through high school and into transition, as well as for parents and teachers.
 You’ll find a full range of subjects, including ASL storytelling, deaf culture, blindness, deaf-blindness, math, science, history, and children’s literature.

 As a DCMP member, you can:

 - view over 8,000 accessible educational videos and television programs.

 - videos aligned to State and Common Core standards

 - watch online or on DVD (with free return postage).